W1nnieee/p8105_final/final_proposal.md

 1.  **Exploratory Data Analysis (EDA)**
     - Time series plots of monthly crash counts and injury/fatality counts by borough.
-    - Distribution of crashes by hour of day and day of week (e.g., heatmaps).
+    - Distribution of crashes by hour of day and day of week.
     - Top contributing factors overall and stratified by borough or time of day.
 2.  **Spatial analysis**
-    - Map crash locations using `leaflet` or `ggplot2` with spatial data (`sf`).
+    - Map crash locations with spatial data.
     - Aggregate to neighborhood or ZIP code for **crash density** visualizations.
-    - Identify high-risk areas (“hot spots”) and compare across boroughs.
 3.  **Policy / temporal comparison**
     - Compare crashes **before vs after 2014** (Vision Zero start)
       using: